avast/wanna-ml/README.md

 We build on top of Vertex-AI managed services and integrate with other GCP services like Cloud Build and Artifact Registry to provide you with a standardized structure for managing ML assets on GCP.

+## How does wanna-ml work ?

+wanna-ml is a CLI tool that provides a declarative and automated approach via a single `wanna.yaml` file and grammar to generate and manage GCP Vertex AI resources, for a structured and hassle free e2e ML experience.

+Through wanna-ml you can:

+* manage multiple containers built from a single place
+* select different GCP profiles where resources should be created and deployed
+* create, deploy, schedule, monitor and run Vertex AI pipelines from the comfort of your terminal
+* create, deploy and run Vertex custom and hp tuning jobs for adhoc experiments
+* create custom user or google managed Vertex AI notebooks
+* create and assign tensorboard resource to your Vertex AI pipelines, notebooks or custom jobs
+* remove all boilerplate to create Kubeflow components
+* getting your project repository of the ground fast with pre-build templates
+* what else to you wanna ?

 ## Help

 See the [documentation](https://avast.github.io/wanna-ml/) for more details.